 Code for Fun

-We are an approved provider for the Code for Fun Enrichment Programme, offered by the Infocomm Media Development Authority and the Ministry of Education.
-The programme aims to expose MOE primary and secondary school students’ exposure to coding and computational thinking.
+We are an approved provider for the Code for Fun Enrichment Programme.
+Code for Fun is offered by the Infocomm Media Development Authority and the Ministry of Education for MOE primary and secondary school students.
 From the programme page:

-As one of the very first Code for Fun providers, we offer a set of rigorous, cost-effective courses for schools to introduce coding and making to large groups of students with Arduino.
-In 2017, we’re introducing micro:bit and Arduino robotics with FreaksCar!
+As one of the very first Code for Fun providers, we offer a set of rigorous, cost-effective courses introducing coding and making to large groups of students.
+We offer courses in Arduino electronics, micro:bit, and robotics, in both block-based and syntax-based languages.

 Infocomm Learning Roadmap

 The Infocomm Learning Roadmap (ICM Learning Roadmap), offered by the Infocomm Media Development Authority, provides free training for Infocomm Clubs in schools.
 From the programme page:

 An ICM Learning Roadmap has been developed as a guide in structuring progressive ICM training in various ICM domains.
 It will be helpful for all teachers-in-charge running Infocomm Clubs and also for interested students who aspire towards particular roles in ICM.